+Rally Obedience

-Rally Obedience Check-In 7:30 a.m.
+Check-In 7:30 a.m.

 Judging 8:00

-- Rules contained in the General Rules, Division J Rules, the most current versions of the Kansas 4-H Rally Obedience Dog Show Rule Book and the Kansas 4-H Dog Show Judges Guidelines will apply to this competition. - 2.
-4-H members may qualify for the Kansas State Fair 4-H Dog Show Rally Obedience Competition by earning a qualifying blue or purple ribbon in Level 2 or Level 3 Rally Obedience at this show.
+- Rules contained in the General Rules, Division J Rules, the most current versions of the Kansas 4-H Rally Obedience Dog Show Rule Book and the Kansas 4-H Dog Show Judges Guidelines will apply to this competition. - 4-H members may qualify for the Kansas State Fair 4-H Dog Show Rally Obedience Competition by earning a qualifying blue or purple ribbon in Level 2 or Level - Rally Obedience at this show.
 For a rally performance to be judged as qualifying, the team must successfully complete the performance of all elements of each exercise used in the course design as specified in the descriptions of the exercises and receive a blue or purple ribbon.
-The level 1 course will not be held at the State 4-H Dog Show - 3.
-Dress Code: 4-H logo shirts may be worn in rally obedience classes. - 4.
-Keep all dogs on leash except when in the obedience or exercise ring.
+The level 1 course will not be held at the State 4-H Dog Show. - Dress Code: 4-H logo shirts may be worn in rally obedience classes. - Keep all dogs on leash except when in the obedience or exercise ring.
 Bring dogs into and out of the ring on leash.
 Keep dogs on leash in the ring when receiving awards.
-Leave the leash on the judge's table during all Level 2 and Level 3 exercise.
-The leash should be 6 feet long for Level 1 classes and may be of fabric or leather.
-This will allow adequate control of the dog. - 5.
-Dogs in the obedience ring should wear well-fitting slip, buckle, or martingale collars of leather, chain or fabric.
-Fancy spiked, pinched, special training or collars that are either too tight or so large that they hang unreasonably in front of the dogs are not permitted.
-There shall be no other objects hanging from the collars. - Class J1730 ---- Level 1- For 4-H members and dogs who have NOT in a previous 4-H year earned two qualifying scores of 80 points or greater (blue or purple ribbons) in Level 1 under certified Rally 4-H judges at local, multi-county or state 4-H competitions. - Class J1731 ---- Level 2- For 4-H members and dogs who in a previous 4-H year have earned two qualifying scores of 80 points or greater (blue or purple ribbons) in Level 2 under certified Rally 4-H judges at local, multi-county or state 4-H competitions. - Class J1732 ---- Level 3- For 4-H members and dogs who in a previous 4-H year have earned two qualifying scores of 80 points or greater (blue or purple ribbons) in Level 3 under certified Rally 4-H judges at local, multi-county or state 4-H competitions.
+Leave the leash on the judge's table during all Level 2 and Level 3 exercise. - The leash should be 6 feet long for Level 1 classes and may be of fabric or leather.
+This will allow adequate control of the dog. - Dogs in the obedience ring should wear well-fitting slip, buckle, or martingale collars of leather, chain or fabric.
+Fancy spiked, pinched, special training or collars that are either too tight or so large that they hang unreasonably in front of the dogs are not permitted. - o There shall be no other objects hanging from the collars.